CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Migration example 3: Uploading large files from Taito to Allas <a name="e3"></a>

-In the previous two examples the actual amount of data was rather moderate.
-Only some gigabytes.
-If the size of an individual data file is in the level on hundreds of gigabytes or more, the transport of just few files may take longer that is the life time of the token based Allas authentication.
+In the previous two examples, the actual amount of data was rather moderate, only some gigabytes.
+If the size of an individual data file is hundreds of gigabytes or more, the transport of only a few files may take longer than the duration of the token-based Allas authentication.

-In this example we use `a-put` to upload a set of large files from Taito to Allas.
-We use _datamangler.csc.fi_ as a platform for running the process as it provides faster connection to Allas, than Taito or Taito-shell.
+In this example, we use `a-put` to upload a set of large files from Taito to Allas.
+We use _datamangler.csc.fi_ as a platform for running the process as it provides a faster connection to Allas than Taito or Taito-shell.

-First thing to do is to open a Datamagler connection that we can keep running for a long time.
-For that we have two options:
+The first thing to do is to open a Datamangler connection that can remain running for a long time.
+There are two options:

-1. Using [NoMachine virtual desktop](../../apps/nomachine.md) to connect Taito shell
+1. Using the [NoMachine virtual desktop](../../apps/nomachine.md) to connect the Taito-shell.
-2. Using the `screen` command as way that resembles the Taito-shell case described [here](https://research.csc.fi/-/6-how-do-i-start-long-running-jobs-in-taito-shell-)
+2. Using the `screen` command in a way that resembles the [Taito-shell case](https://research.csc.fi/-/6-how-do-i-start-long-running-jobs-in-taito-shell-)

-In this example I have used the second alternative and opened the connection to Datamangler with commands:
+In this example, I have used the second alternative and opened a connection to Datamangler
 ```text
 ssh csc-username@datamangler.csc.fi
 screen
 ```
-The `screen` command starts a virtual session in the Datamangler.
-You can leave this virtual screen session running in the backgound and log out from Datamangler but you should check which datamangler node (datamangler01, datamangler02, datamangler03, ...) your session is running on, because you most log on to the very same node to re-connect to your `screen` session later on.
+The `screen` command starts a virtual session in Datamangler.
+You can leave this virtual screen session running in the background and log out of Datamangler but you should check which Datamangler node (datamangler01, datamangler02, datamangler03,...) your session is running on because you need to log in to the same node to reconnect to your `screen` session later on.

-In the screen session I first load the _allas module_ and use `allas-conf` to establish the connection to Allas.
+In the screen session, I first load the _allas module_ and use `allas-conf` to establish a connection to Allas.
 ```text
 module load allas
 allas-conf -k
 ```
-Here `allas-conf` is used with option `-k`.
-This option saves the allas password to a environment variable ($OS_PASSWORD) so that the connection to Allas can be later on automatically re-configured without need to define the password again.
+Here, `allas-conf` is used with the option `-k` that saves the allas password in an environment variable ($OS_PASSWORD), so that the connection to Allas can later be automatically reconfigured without the need to define the password again.

-After opening the Allas connection I move to directory _my_data_ where I have a set of subdirectories (50, 90, 100).
+After opening the Allas connection, I move to the directory _my_data_ where I have a set of subdirectories (50, 90, 100).
 I list the gzip-compressed files in these directories:

 <pre>[kkayttaj@datamangler03:~> <b>cd $WRKDIR/my_data</b>
 [kkayttaj@datamangler03:my_data> <b>ls -lh */*.gz</b>